alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

   - **% active in cluster**
   The amount of token supply actively held within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `3.5`

+  - **Cluster type**
+  The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or Combo.
+Combo could mean that wallet A sends SOL to wallet B and also sends the token of interest to wallet C. In this scenario, wallets A, B, and C would be considered 1 cluster, and we aggregate the % of token held between the 3 of them.
+  **Example Output:** `BOTH`

+- **Metadata for each inactive cluster**

+  - **# of wallets in cluster**
+  The number of distinct wallets within the cluster.
+There may be multiple values to fetch, depending on the total # of active clusters.
+  **Example Output:** `4`

+- **Type of cluster**
+  The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or COMBO.
+  **Example Output:** `BOTH`

 ### Module Output